Rebels say Syrian army bombing and burning Haffeh

 REFUGEE CAMPS

-More than 28,000 Syrians are now living in camps inside Turkey, according to the government's disaster and emergency organisation.
+More than 28,000 Syrians are now living in camps inside Turkey, according to the government's disaster and emergency organization.
 Some 150 people are currently being treated in hospital.

 At another nearby hospital in Antakya, 18-year-old Yousuf said he was wounded while protesting against the government in his village of Kafr Nabuda, near the town of Hama, one of the towns that has borne the brunt of Assad's crackdown.